 - Students must provide personal transportation to assigned clinical affiliate which may require up to one hour travel time.

 - Students must adhere to uniform requirements during both the class and clinical portions of the program.
 The student will also be responsible for the cost of a uniform for lab and clinical.
-The uniform is to be ceil blue top and pants.
+Three sets of scrubs are needs, the uniform is to be ceil blue top and pants.

 - Students should expect additional content, i.e., Anatomy & Physiology and Medical Terminology during the Phlebotomy class.

 - Upon successful completion of the course, students will be eligible to take the ASPT (American Society of Phlebotomy Technicians) exam for certification in phlebotomy.

 If you are interested in our Phlebotomy class, please call (828) 448-6140 for information on how to register.

 The Registration Fee is $305 with additional cost for books, uniform, and health form.